NmadeleiDev/ws_pwa_chat/README.md

 VerbaChat real-time messenger project.

-This is an open-source messenger project, dedicated to give people opportunity to chat with each other and be sure that their messages are not seen to anybody else.
+This is an open-source messenger project, dedicated to give people opportunity to chosenChat with each other and be sure that their messages are not seen to anybody else.

 This project is currently in development.
 Technologies used in the project: